Health effects of smoking tobacco: Lung cancer

-Pulmonary
+American epidemiologist and biologist E. Cuyler Hammond (1912–1986) was one of the first researchers to establish a link between smoking and lung cancer.

-Since establishing causation through experimental trials was not possible due to ethical restrictions, a lengthy study was conducted in order to establish the strong association necessary to allow for legislative action against smoking tobacco.
+Pulmonary effects

 In smoking, long-term exposure to compounds found in the smoke (e.g., carbon monoxide and cyanide) are believed to be responsible for pulmonary damage and for loss of elasticity in the alveoli, leading to emphysema and chronic obstructive pulmonary disease (COPD).
-COPD caused by smoking is a permanent, incurable (often terminal) reduction of pulmonary capacity characterized by shortness of breath, wheezing, persistent cough with sputum, and damage to the lungs, including emphysema and chronic bronchitis.
+COPD caused by smoking is a permanent, incurable, and often terminal reduction of pulmonary capacity characterized by shortness of breath, wheezing, persistent cough with sputum, and damage to the lungs, including emphysema and chronic bronchitis.
 The carcinogen acrolein and its derivatives also contribute to the chronic inflammation present in COPD.

 Cardiovascular disease

 Smoking can cause atherosclerosis, leading to coronary artery disease and peripheral arterial disease.